 Paraffin wax risks:

-Paraffin wax is a by-product of crude oil refinement.
-So not only is it not the most environmentally friendly wax option, it’s can also be harmful to health.
-It’s toxic to our indoor air quality and to humans when inhaled.
+Paraffin wax is a by-product of crude oil refinement, so not only is it not the most environmentally friendly wax option, but it can also be harmful to health.

-Many studies have shown that exposure to aromatic hydrocarbons can increase the risk of bladder cancer, and the identification of this correlation led to an improvement of safety measures in the chemical industry and a gradual decrease of bladder cancer cases among workers, however, what has not yet been addressed is the chronic exposure to aromatic hydrocarbons from other sources.
+Many studies have shown that exposure to aromatic hydrocarbons can increase the risk of bladder cancer, and the identification of this risk lead to an improvement of safety measures in the chemical industry and a gradual decrease of bladder cancer in workers, however, what has not yet been addressed is the chronic exposure to aromatic hydrocarbons from other sources, including candles.

 Soy Wax

 Fortunately, when it comes to our health, soy wax in candles is generally safe.
 Burning soy wax candles does not impact air quality.
 However, the one thing to be aware of is that most soy on the market is genetically modified.
-So when looking at soy candles, check whether it’s non-GMO soy.
-As you want to try and stay away from it due to the toxic pesticides used in its production.
+So when looking at soy candles, check whether it’s non-GMO soy as you want to try and stay away from genetically modified soy due to the health harmful pesticides used in the production of GMO soy.

 Beeswax:

 Beeswax is a great option that is not only environmentally friendly, but is also safe for human health.
-It’s naturally infused with honey.
-Making it naturally sweet as a fragrance.
-The strength of the fragrance depends on the flowers or plants the bees were feeding on.
+It’s naturally infused with honey which gives it a naturally sweet, subtle fragrance.
+The strength of the fragrance will depend on the flowers or plants the bees were feeding on.

 Coconut wax:

 Coconut oil is considered a carrier oil for use in making candles.
-It cannot be used alone when making candles.
-But is often combined with beeswax, or soy wax.
+It cannot be used alone in candles so is often combined with beeswax, or soy wax.
 When it comes to our health, coconut wax is a great option because it's safe.
-Coconut wax also has a slower burn than soy wax and paraffin wax.
-So using coconut wax helps these candles last longer.
+Coconut wax also has a slower burn than soy wax and paraffin wax so using coconut wax helps the candles last longer.

 Palm wax: